schlessinger-lab/pyvol/README.md

 <pymol_root_dir>/pkgs/msms-2.6.1-2/bin/msms
 ```

 As mentioned before, visualization relies on PyMOL 2.0+.
-Once PyVOL is installed in the python environment used by PyMOL, the script can be installed by using the plugin manager to install the file "plugins/pyvol_plugin.py".
+Once PyVOL is installed in the python environment used by PyMOL, the script can be installed by using the plugin manager to install the file "pyvol_plugin.zip".

 ## Detailed PyMOL Installation
 Installing into PyMOL can be unexpectedly difficult due to some quirks in PyMOL's dependency management.
 Specifically, some versions of PyMOL 2.0+ use both pip and conda to manage dependencies which can lead to odd conflicts.
 The libraries managed by pip seem to take precedence over those by conda, so preferentially use the pip installation path.
 The pip and conda executables packaged with PyMOL are located at: